Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Conium Maculatum

 Asthma.
 Bladder inflammation.
+Lymphoma.
 Breast affections; painful.
 Bronchitis.
 Bruises.
 Cancer.
 Diphtheritic paralysis.
 Dysmenia (membranous).
 Erysipelas.
 Eyes affection.
 Herpes.
 Jaundice.
 Liver – enlarged.
 Colon or Colorectal cancer.
 Menstruation disorders.
 Ovaries affections.
 Prostatitis.
 Tetters.
 Trismus.
 Tumors.
 Ulcers.
 Vision disordered.

 Arsenicum Bromatum